rikdata/rikdata.github.io/README.md

 <div class="card bg-light">
   <div class="card-body">
-    <h6 class="card-subtitle mb-2 text-muted">Mix of Oracle & SAP</h6>
+    <h6 class="card-subtitle mb-2 text-muted">OneApp Design Stack:  Best of Oracle & SAP</h6>
     <p class="card-text">Though Oracle and SAP are the two biggest ERP system providers, the design, architect, data structure, and functionality provided by these two products vary significantly in several business processes.
 For example, SAP still uses a single segment chart of account structure, whereas the Oracle chart of account structure can be up to 7/8 segments and 30/40 characters in many organizations.
 Thus the entire accounting structure, journal creation, and financial reporting process are different.

-Though the organizational structure in both the products is still different, after the addition of the business unit concept in Oracle cloud, the functionality of three important entities is becoming similar.
+The organizational structure and hierarchy in both products are quite different.
+However, after the addition of the business unit concept in Oracle cloud, the functionality of three important entities is becoming similar.
 * Inventory Org in Oracle / Plant in SAP
 * Business Unit in Oracle/Company Code in SAP
 * Legal Entity in Oracle / Company in SAP